 Employer-sponsored health care benefits are an important part of the overall compensation package used to attract and retain employees.
 Employers, however, face a number of issues when deciding on employee health care benefits.
 This section assists HR professionals in understanding the different types of benefit plans (e.g., traditional indemnity, managed care), the benefits that may be offered (e.g., prescription drug, dental, vision), how cafeteria plans work and the impact of the Patient Protection and Affordable Care Act (PPACA).

-The newly updated content incorporates changes from the proposed regulations.
+The newly updated content reflects changes resulting from the final regulations.

 HR guidance on understanding the value of health care benefits.